HomeAbout The ArtAbout The GalleryBooksLinksContact Us

 Virginia (born 1957)

 Melissa Polhamus was born in Ludwigsburg, Germany.
-She is the adopted daughter of a U.S. military career serviceman and his wife.
-Melissa grew up in several different American towns as a result of her father’s transfers to various East Coast military bases during her childhood.
-In 1989, she began to draw from her own imagination while recuperating from depression suffered in the wake of an automobile accident.
-Shortly thereafter she began to immerse herself in her art.
-By then she had accumulated a broad range of experience in her personal and professional life.
-She has since been sporadically employed.
-Nonetheless, Polhamus is self-taught as an artist.
+She is the adopted daughter of a U.S. military serviceman and his wife and grew up in several different East Coast military towns.
+She earned a degree in history from Virginia Polytechnic University.
+“In 1989, she began to draw from her own imagination while recuperating from depression suffered in the wake of an automobile accident.”1

-Her incongruously bright-colored linear drawings are characterized by marked obsessiveness and intense psychological distress.
-She has described the process of creating these works as entirely spontaneous and intuitive.
-The compositions are usually overloaded and intricately fragmented.
-Her drawings have a dreamlike and often nightmarish narrative quality in which, convoluted environments are typically inhabited by cartoonish clothed figures as they carry out activities that are alternately mundane, mysterious, or sinister.
-Through a labyrinth of interconnected chambers, corridors, stairways and networks, entities subtly transform from one action to the next.
-The bizarre activities that she depicts, as well as the myriad symbolically resonant details in her drawings, invite psychological analyses that present their own particular challenges.
-Her drawings often include peculiar vehicles, weaponry, musical instruments, stylized vegetation and jaggedly geometric patterns that contribute to a pervasive sense of anxiety.
-They are mysteriously compelling and consistently original in style.
+Polhamus is self-taught as an artist.
+Her undiluted watercolor and ink drawings are characterized by intense, densely fragmented compositions.
+“She has described the process of creating these works as entirely spontaneous and intuitive.”2 They have a dreamlike narrative quality in which convoluted environments are typically inhabited by cartoonish clothed figures as they carry out various activities that are alternately mundane, mysterious, or sinister, through a labyrinth of interconnected spaces.
+“Her drawings often include peculiar vehicles, weaponry, musical instruments, stylized vegetation and jaggedly geometric patterns that contribute to a pervasive sense of anxiety.”3 They are mysteriously compelling and consistently original in style.
+From a distance, the palette and patterns of her work may resemble certain Mexican Folk drawings.

 Melissa Polhamus